Captive-Studio/renovate-config/README.md

     _This configuration will limit arbitrarily concurrent PR to 6 (to avoid excess of PR)_

+4. Check for "Dependency Dashboard" issue in Github/Gitlab (after few minutes)

+5. 🎉 Renovate bot will create pull requests on the next schedule !

+### PHASE 2: Automation and Noise reduction

+_⏱️ ~ 1 day to 1 week_

+> 🎯 Intention
+>
+> * Automate as much as possible (`automerge: true`)
+> * Ownership : do not let unmerged PR stay more than 24 hours in the repository
+> * Safety first, do not automate if there is a risk of critical regression

-4. After each Pull Request creation
+After each manual Pull Request creation, improve automation :

 1. Add checks / tests / end to end tests that would enable `automerge` (if possible)
-    2. For the concerned package, enable `automerge` into the project -OR- into this shared configuration
+2. Enable `automerge` into the project -OR- into this shared configuration, for the PR package
-    3. Do not merge manually, check that automerge is working
+3. Trigger a PR rebase from renovate, and check that Automerge is enabled in the updated PR description

-### PHASE 2: Regular maintenance
+### PHASE 3: Regular maintenance

+> 🎯 Intention
+>
+> * Keep the number of outdated packages to 0 most of the time

+Requirements :

+* ✓ The stock of outdated packages was reduced by phase 2 and is low
+* ✓ The team can handle all PR if they were created

-Ensure that Renovate will update every possible packages.
+Ensure that Renovate will update every possible packages, as soon as possible.

 ```diff
 {